22 April 2017

 Top 10 German Foods to try!

-If you are heading there for the first time here are 10 top German foods you have to try:
+If you’re heading to Germany for the first time, or just dreaming about your next trip - here are 10 traditional German foods you absolutely have to try.

 1. Currywurst

-Currywurst is probably at the top of everyone's list of German foods to try first, and I assure you it will not disappoint!
-Originating in Berlin, this popular fast food snack is a sliced Wurst (sausage) covered in a mix of ketchup and some curry powder.
+Currywurst is probably at the top of everyone’s list of must-try German foods - and for good reason!
+This beloved Berlin invention is the ultimate comfort snack: a juicy sliced sausage smothered in a tangy mix of ketchup and curry powder.

 2. Brezel